Day in History: Battle of Stamford Bridge

 The significance of the Battle of Stamford Bridge is immense; had Harold not been forced to leave William’s landing on the south coast unopposed, and then face him with an army that had suffered significant losses, was ill-prepared and weary, then the outcome may have been very different.
 Certainly, his initial position in the south of the country (before he received news on the Norwegian invasion) was an advantageous one and could have well stopped the Norman invasion before it even started.
 In addition, Harold’s exhausted forces had covered over 350 miles in a very short time and fought off another invasion; they were too tired to fight to the best of their abilities.
 Of the long-term consequences, the most devastating one for the Saxons was the fact that so many thegns, noblemen and leaders died at the Battles of Stamford Bridge and Hastings, that it was virtually impossible for the Anglo-Saxons to resist the Norman lords: quite simply no leaders of note remained to rally around.

-To read more about the Saxon and Danish Kings, visit this thread – The Saxon and Danish Kings of England and their Consorts.Filed under British Royals, Historical Royals, Norwegian Royals
+To read more about the Saxon and Danish Kings, visit this thread – The Saxon and Danish Kings of England and their Consorts.Filed under Historical Royals, Norway, The United Kingdom

-Tagged Army, Battle of Hastings, Battle of Stamford Bridge, Edward the Confessor, Emma of Normandy, Harald III Sigurdsson, Harold Godwinson, Military, William the Conqueror.
+Tagged Army, Battle of Hastings, Battle of Stamford Bridge, Edward the Confessor, Emma of Normandy, Harald III Sigurdsson of Norway, Harold Godwinson, Military, William the Conqueror.